ephemeral-laboratories/usemy-name-site/principles/do-not-validate-names.md

 ---
+title: "Principle: Do not try to validate names"
 ---

-# Principle: Do not try to validate names

 There are no “special characters” which should cause trouble when encountered in a name, yet people regularly encounter cases of systems rejecting their names as “invalid”.
 Obviously, if a government